andreabradpitto/Experimental-robotics-laboratory/assignment2/README.md

 chmod +x src/*
 ```

-In order to run the code, simply open a terminal, move to the *assignment1* directory (which should be put in a catkin workspace), and type:
+In order to run the code, put the *assignment2* directory in your workspace, build, then open a terminal and type:

 ```
 roslaunch assignment.launch